AppStoreFoundation/asf-contracts/README.md

 ### How to test:
-1. Go to the project folder deploy:
+1. Go to the project's folder deploy:
 ``` cd /path/to/the/project ```
 ``` cd deploy ```